 About the Journal

-ACG Case Reports Journal, published by the American College of Gastroenterology and edited exclusively by GI fellows, provides a peer-reviewed publishing outlet for GI fellows, private practice clinicians, and other healthcare providers to share interesting case reports.
+ACG Case Reports Journal, published by the American College of Gastroenterology and edited exclusively by GI and hepatology fellows, provides a peer-reviewed publishing outlet for GI fellows, private practice clinicians, and other healthcare providers to share interesting case reports.
 This bi-weekly, open-access publication makes all content freely available online to all readers.
-In addition, there are no submission or publication fees for authors.
-ACG Case Reports Journal publishes case reports, images, and letters to the editor in all topics of gastroenterology and hepatology.
+There are no submission or publication fees for authors.
+ACG Case Reports Journal publishes case reports, images, videos and letters to the editor in all topics of gastroenterology and hepatology.

 The ACG Case Reports Journal was created to help fulfill ACG’s commitment to providing growth and learning opportunities for GI fellows, and helps fellows meet core curriculum requirements for non-patient care activities.
-To this end, all case submissions must have a GI fellow in training or a resident interested in pursuing GI fellowship as the lead author.
+All case submissions must have a GI or hepatology fellow in training or a resident interested in pursuing fellowship as the lead author.
 Cases authored by private practice clinicians and other healthcare providers who might traditionally face difficulty publishing with leading journals are also welcome.

 Guide to Authors